opentok/opentok-ios-sdk-samples/1.Hello-World/README.md

     target is 7.0.
 Using an earlier deployment target might work for you, if the direct library reference is not suitable for your application.

-3. The OpenTok library is currently not supporting arm64 architecture.
-You can test in the iOS Simulator or on a supported iOS device.
+3. You can test in the iOS Simulator or on a supported iOS device.
 However, the XCode iOS Simulator does not provide access to the camera.
-When testing in the iOS Simulator, an OTPublisher object uses a demo video instead of the camera.
+When running in the iOS Simulator, an OTPublisher object uses a demo video instead of the camera.